Hi, I am Anita.

 Exploring in nature; hiking, fishing, hunting, camping and gardening with my husband and two children is where you will find me outside of work.

 Hello and nice to meet you!
 My name is Leslee and I have been part of the Children’s House team since June 2015.
-I am a Child Development Assistant and am currently working towards a higher certification.
+In 2022 I completed my ELCC Diploma and have my level 3 certification.
 I have been fortunate to be able to work with all ages of children here at the centre, starting in our toddler room (Birch Room), moving into the three year old room (Maple Room) and after completing the Exploring Early Childhood Curriculum: Play, Possibilities and Participation in 2018, I moved into our 4 year old room (Evergreen Room) where I developed an emergent curriculum practice based on the children’s interests.

 I joined a pilot project through GRIT and became the Site Lead for A.S.a.P. where I worked to implement social and emotional development in an inclusive environment.
 During this time in the Evergreen Room, I was excited to build a partnership with the children in my classroom and the residents at the Edith Cavell Care Home with regular monthly visits to play and build relationships.
 I also created a Riverbottom Program where the children, Jen and myself spent the whole day in the river bottom exploring and connecting with nature.
 In September 2019 I accepted an administrative position of Pedagogical Mentor where I work with my fellow educators and the children in their classrooms as we implement the Flight: Early Learning and Child Care Curriculum in our centre, I am also a member of the Core Flight Team.
 My favourite part of working at Children’s House is learning about each child and their family’s individual values and reflecting on how we can nurture those beliefs together.

-When I’m not at the centre you can find me enjoying time outside in the coulees or river bottom with Harlee my pup or spending time with my family.
+When I’m not at the centre you can find me enjoying time outside in my garden, in the coulees or river bottom with Harlee my pup or spending time with my family.